 The analytical problem solving skills which are learned in forensic anthropology can apply to a plethora of different careers.
 Forensic anthropology is an applied scientific field, so skills in this program are most readily applicable to other applied fields such as medicine (i.e., radiology, pathology), law enforcement, cadaver dog handling, various laboratory positions (e.g., Laboratory Quality Assurance), and other fields of anthropology (archaeology, bioarchaeology).
 For example, bringing archaeological practices to outdoor crime scene processing as well as the determination of human versus nonhuman bone is a unique function of forensic anthropology/archaeology and many find successful careers in law enforcement with these skills.
 Additionally, reading radiographic films is an important skill for anyone interested in a future as a radiologist, dentist, or X-ray technician.

 While students can choose any minor to pair with their major, in the WCU forensic anthropology concentration, we suggest that students consider a minor in Biology.
-While any related field is helpful, hard science classes are viewed more favorably when students are applying for graduate programs in forensic anthropology.
+While any related discipline is helpful, hard science classes are viewed more favorably when students are applying for graduate programs in forensic anthropology.
 Other minors to consider are: English, Criminal Justice, History, Chemistry, or any foreign language.

 In the United States, the most important academic markers for graduate school admission are your Grade Point Average (GPA) and your score on the Graduate Record Examination (GRE).
 These, combined with letters of recomendation from faculty and personal statements are the most important aspects of graduate school applications.
 There are not very many forensic anthropology graduate schools in the U.S. and many students are interested in obtaining graduate degrees in forensic anthropology.
-Because of this high demand for continuing education, if students are interested in attending graduate school for forensic anthropology, we recommend that students maintain AT LEAST a 3.0 GPA, and get a combined score of AT LEAST a 300 on the revised-GRE.
+Because of this high demand for graduate education, if students are interested in attending graduate school for forensic anthropology, we recommend that students maintain AT LEAST a 3.0 GPA, and get a combined score of AT LEAST a 290 on the revised-GRE.
 The higher the GPA and GRE score, the more competitive you will be when applying to graduate schools (for more about GRE scores in general see: this article).